 - System hooks: Notifications when users, projects and keys are changed.

 - Security: Learn what you can do to further secure your GitLab instance.

-- Usage statistics, version check, and usage ping: Enable or disable information about your instance to be sent to GitLab, Inc.
+- Usage statistics, version check, and Service Ping: Enable or disable information about your instance to be sent to GitLab, Inc.

 - Global user settings: Configure instance-wide user permissions.

 - Polling: Configure how often the GitLab UI polls for updates.

 - GitLab Pages configuration: Enable and configure GitLab Pages.